 Start your exploration at Union Station, which is one of the most popular tourist destinations in St. Louis.
 The station was built in 1894 and served as a major hub for train travel until the 1970s.
 Today, it houses a hotel, a shopping mall, and a number of restaurants – a perfect place to start your tour of St Louis, Missouri.

-Next, head to the Gateway Arch, which is the tallest man-made monument in the United States.
+Next, head to the Gateway Arch, the tallest man-made monument in the United States.
 A ride to the top of the arch is certainly a breathtaking experience.
 The views here are simply spectacular.

 What is the best thing to do with kids in St. Louis, Missouri?